mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 ### As destination of data

-Template uses custom BAPI functions.
+This template uses custom BAPI functions.
 To create them please use following steps:

 1. Create structure `ZMULE_S_MARA` in transaction `SE11` as per its definition in file `structure_ZMULE_S_MARA.abap`
 2. Create table type `ZMULE_TT_MARA` in transaction `SE11` as per its definition in file `table_type_ZMULE_TT_MARA.abap`